ParthContractor/FlickrAPIClient/README.md

 * Scope of Improvement/enhancements
   * More APIs of flickr can be analysed and client can be enhanced to keep it generic and exposing more flickr methods.
-  * Creating generic framewrork for image search cability regardess of API provider; this can further be achieved by abstracting flickr models and exposing facade with presentation layer models only.
+  * Creating generic framewrork for image search capability regardess of API provider; this can further be achieved by abstracting flickr models and exposing facade with presentation layer models only.